 I happen to live at the end of a private road.
 It’s nice to know when a vehicle is coming down the road.
 Having this driveway alarm is especially comforting for ‘the middle of the night’ when there certainly should be no vehicle approaching.
 If the alarm is ever triggered in the wee hours of the morning, it will ‘buy time’ to get prepared for whatever may be heading this way…

-Driveway Alarm Distance
+Driveway Alarm Transmit Distance

-My own installation is at a distance of 330 feet including a number of trees in the way, and it works solid from there.
-I tried further, but the road dips down and becomes out of ‘the line of sight’ with the receiver (and there are lots more trees in the way) at the 400 foot mark.
+My own installation is at a distance of 330 feet line-of-sight to the receiver.
+There are a number of trees in the way, and it works solid from there.
+I tried further out, but the road dips down and becomes out of ‘the line of sight’ with the receiver (and there are lots more trees in the way) at the 400 foot mark.

-Mighty Mule Installation Tips
+Mighty Mule Magnetic Driveway Alarm Installation Tips